s-omarali/How-Much-Did-it-Rain-Kaggle-Challenge/README.md

 ![Linear Regression Distribution](LinearRegression.png)  ![Support Vector Regression Distribution](SVR.png)
 # What I would do with what I know now
 I think that one of the things I would change in how I approached this problem is to group the data points by each hour, rather than the random data points.
 This would help predict **hourly** rainfall better.
+# How to Reproduce Results
+To reproduce these results, you would need to split your data by the "Expected" column.
+Then, you would need to apply a regression model of your choice.
+After finishing training, you would need to apply a mean squared error function on your predicted values against the actual expected value.
+You may then visualize this data via histogram or scatter plot to examine the distribution.